ArjunCodess/MINTS/README.md

 The distributed feature search trained sparse autoencoders on `2,048` CTCF sequences:

 - Residual activation shape: `2048 x 768`
-- MLP activation shape: `2048 x 768`
+- MLP post-activation feature shape: `2048 x 3072`
+- MLP hook target: `mlp.gated_layers.post_activation_glu`
 - Dictionary size: `512`
 - Epochs: `10`
+- Best residual CTCF motif cosine: `0.0884`, feature `31`, activation frequency `0.5049`
-- Best CTCF motif cosine: `0.0884`
+- Best MLP CTCF motif cosine: `0.1158`, feature `414`, activation frequency `0.4795`
-- Top feature: `31`
-- Top activation frequency: `0.5049`

-Important caveat: the saved residual and MLP activation arrays are numerically identical in this run (`max abs diff = 0.0`).
-That means the SAE result should be interpreted as a preliminary distributed-feature search on the captured layer-11 activation stream, not as evidence that a distinct MLP subspace was isolated.
+- Global top-10 SAE features: `5` MLP features and `5` residual features

+The corrected run no longer has the residual/MLP identity bug: residual and MLP tensors have different shapes, and the activation manifest records `residual_mlp_same_shape = false`.

 Interpretation: no strong monosemantic CTCF SAE feature was found.
 The weak top cosine is consistent with the broader result that CTCF information is not isolated in a simple attention-head detector in this configuration.